35 Statistics Automotive Marketers Need to Know in 2023

 The majority of vehicle shoppers start their journey by hopping on Google and firing off a few searches.
 When they’ve completed their initial research and are ready to get serious, they often call a dealership.
 Since a car is an expensive and highly considered purchase, buyers prefer ask questions and get reassurance from a human agent.

-2. Automotive digital ad spend will increase by 11.7% in 2023.
+6. Automotive digital ad spend increased by 11.7% in 2023.
 Experts predict this figure will continue to rise in the future. (source: eMarketer)

 The Automotive Consumer Journey Often Begins Online